 A confluence of trends appears poised to make Southeast Asia a new major destination for legal startups.
-Among those trends is a spike in funding for startups in the region, the continuing challenge to the traditional law firm business model in Asia, a growing number of legal startups locating in South East Asia, the rapid increase in internet connection regionally, a growing infrastructure of support for startups regionally including incubators, accelerators and other similar support, and finally, an abundance of fast-growing Southeast Asia regional economies.
+Among those trends is a spike in funding for startups in the region, the continuing challenge to the traditional law firm business model in Asia, and a growing number of legal startups locating in South East Asia.
+The rapid increase in internet connection regionally, a growing infrastructure of support for startups regionally including incubators, accelerators.
+Other similar support, and finally, an abundance of fast-growing Southeast Asia regional economies.

 1. Startup funding sources are increasingly targeting South East Asia

 An article in TechCrunch this month outlines the increasing maturity of Southeast Asia’s startup ecosystem: “[A] new fund has arrived to offer yet more financing options for emerging tech companies.
 Venture Capital is a big-hitting $150 million fund announced this week that is focused on the region, where mobile internet adoption is rising rapidly across a cumulative population of over 600 million.”

 But traditional funding is not the only method startups can utilize to raise capital.
 Malaysia, for example, is the first jurisdiction in the ASEAN region to have a legal framework for crowdfunding.